CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ![](img/texturingchart.png)

 Textures and bump maps don't appear to have any impact on performance.
 This is not what I expected, as I thought the memory reads for each bounce would cause a slow down.
 However, as there is only 2 or 3 added per bounce, it isn't enough to tip the FPS in a noticeable way.
 The procedural texture is also not any different, which is not surprising, as the computation is very fast in CUDA and procedural textures are compute based.
+Using CUDA's built in texture objects would likely be a more optimized version but I wanted to get more practice with indexing and setting up buffers with CUDA.

 ### Image Denoising

 ![](img/denoisingchart.png)

 Image denoising had less of a performance impact than I was expecting.
 It added about 20% to the FPS, but the image results are usually worth the slow down.
 Saving images is 83 ms with denoising and 1 ms without.
 The prefiltering step adds a lot of time to the image saving.
-But, the real time rendering is impressively quick with albedo, normal, and beauty filters are enabled.
+But, the real time rendering without prefiltering is impressively quick with albedo, normal, and beauty filters are enabled.
+To reduce the real time performance impact one could decrease the number of filters used or not use it on every frame.
+It is not necessary to only produce the denoised image for the render, as it can be used to clarify the scene every few frames.

 ### Environment Map

 ![](img/envmapchart.png)

 The environment map did not affect performance.
-All it adds is at most one texture read per bounce, which is not enough to display a performance difference.
+All it adds is at most one texture read per bounce, which is not enough to cause a frame rate dip.
+It is hard to optimize this further, although as with textures the CUDA texture object may have some under the hood speed ups in its look up usage.

 ## Issues